 In 1939, Florida was described as "still very largely an empty State."

-The Great Migration of African Americans from Florida to northern cities continued in the 1940s.
+The Great Migration continued from Florida to northern cities in 1940, due to segregation, disfranchisement, and agricultural depression.

 2008 marked the first time since 1944, when Franklin D. Roosevelt carried the state for the fourth time, that Florida was carried by a Northern Democrat for president.

-The majority of the symbols were chosen after 1950.
+The majority of Florida's symbols were chosen after 1950.

-In 1954, William C. Cramer was the first post-Reconstruction era Republican elected to Congress from Florida.
+In 1954, William C. Cramer was elected to Congress from Florida, the first post-Reconstruction era Republican.

 Before the construction of routes under the Federal Aid Highway Act of 1956, Florida began construction of a long cross-state toll road, Florida's Turnpike.